Travel Money: How much to budget for your 2026 Indonesian adventure

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-Subscription Form - Minimalist Packing List
+Subscription Form - Packing Lists

 First of all: What currency is used in Indonesia?

-During your travels, you might come across
+During your travels, you’ll come across:

-• Coins in denominations of IDR50/100/200/500/1,000, though during our time in Indonesia, we only ever saw the 500 and 1,000 coins (perhaps unsurprisingly, because even IDR1,000 were only about USD0.065-USD0.066 when we visited).
+• Coins in denominations of IDR50/100/200/500/1,000 (though we mostly only saw the 500 and 1,000 coins — even IDR1,000 is worth very little in practice)

-• Bank notes in denominations of IDR1,000/2,000/5,000/10,000/20,000/50,000/100,000.
+• Banknotes in denominations of IDR1,000/2,000/5,000/10,000/20,000/50,000/100,000.

 indonesia currency